mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 First [download the Raspian operating system](https://downloads.raspberrypi.org/raspbian_lite_latest).

+Alternatively, you can get the Raspian operating system at the [official RoboCar Store](https://github.com/robocarstore/donkeycar-images).
+At the end of this post, in the lessons learnt section, you will see that I made the mistake of not using the RoboCar version of the Raspberry Pi, as a result, I could never use the benefits of the [Donkey car mobile app](https://medium.com/robocar-store/robocar-controller-quick-start-guide-bdf8cb16d7ce).

-Then extract the file and you will have a .img file.
+Once you download the file, then extract it and you will have a .img file.

 Now download the software [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/), once you open it, it will look like this.